Managing MS: Should You Worry About New, Changing Symptoms?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-As a complex illness with a range of symptoms that affect multiple parts of the body, MS can be difficult to manage.
+As a complex illness with a range of symptoms that affect multiple parts of your body, MS can be difficult to manage.
 It’s sometimes hard to tell what all your symptoms mean, and whether it’s time to talk to your doctor.

 Other things that are going on with you, both physically and psychologically, sometimes bring on symptom fluctuations.
 Possible triggers include:

+One hallmark of pseudorelapses is sometimes that multiple symptoms all seem to get worse at the same time.
 The good news is that increased MS symptoms in these cases are temporary.
 “When the patient recovers from the illness or gets past the stressful period, the neurological symptoms will improve,” says Dr. Bermel.

 They tend to bring on symptoms that you may not have experienced before.
 For example, you might notice new signs of: